aws-samples/eks-workshop-v2/site/content/autoscaling/overprovisioning/overprovisioning-steps.md

 globalDefault: false
 description: "Priority class used by pause-pods for overprovisioning."
 EOF

-# Apply and Create the object in the cluster
-kubectl apply -f ~/environment/overprovision-lab/pause-priorityclass.yaml
 ```

 Verify priority classes using the command (output shows system default priority classes as well).